Opentrons/opentrons/api/docs/v2/parameters/defining.rst

         unit="µL"
     )

-During run setup, the user can enter any integer value from the minimum up to the maximum.
+During run setup, the technician can enter any integer value from the minimum up to the maximum.
 Entering a value outside of the range will show an error.
 At that point, they can correct their custom value or restore the default value.

 To specify a list of numbers, include ``choices``.
 Each choice is a dictionary with entries for display name and value.
 The display names let you briefly explain the effect each choice will have.